ledgelabs/ledge-typescript-api-client/README.md

 });
 ```

-## 3. Register user so we can track activity
+### 3. Register user so we can track activity

-- Register this user as soon as possible, ideally when they open the game. so that we can start tracking player activity, and reward progress towards quests.
+- Register this user as soon as possible, ideally when they open the game. so that we can start tracking player activity and reward progress towards quests.

 ```
 import { ExternalApi } from "@ledgelabs/typescript-api-client";